 5.1.7 Other Measures

 When recruiting individuals, the Compliance Officer considers their fitness and propriety, technical and, where required, managerial skills.
-Suitable background checks are made and references are sought for new employees.
+Suitable background checks (including criminal records checks) are made and regulatory references are sought for new employees.

 c.
 Compliance and Procedures Manuals